 Clearly, some tumours have a genetic predisposition, such as those that run in families.
 But 90–95% of cancers do not fall into this category.
 They are “sporadic”.
 But that doesn’t stop Procrustean researchers and doctors from stretching the facts to fit the “random genetic mutation” narrative.

-The discovery of oncogenes and tumour suppressor genes led to the hope that cancer was one simple genetic mutation that could be targeted and corrected.
+The discovery of oncogenes and tumour suppressor genes led to the hope that cancer was one simple genetic mutation.
+And that the mutation could be targeted and corrected.
 In the case of chronic myelogenous leukaemia, this seems true, with a single chromosomal abnormality leading to disease.

 Thought to be too simplistic for most common cancers, this led to the “two-hit hypothesis”.
 I learned that theory in medical school in the early 1990s.